innovation in nuclear

 Small modular reactors and other advanced reactors are expected to reduce economic, security, technical, perceived safety, and regulatory barriers to the accelerated establishment in the United States of the next generation of nuclear power.

-PNNL’s sponsors and collaborators include the U.S. Department of Energy (DOE) Office of Nuclear Energy (NE), the U.S. Nuclear Regulatory Commission (NRC), and the nuclear power industry.
+PNNL’s sponsors and collaborators include the U.S. Department of Energy (DOE) Office of Nuclear Energy (NE), the U.S. Nuclear Regulatory Commission (NRC), the National Reactor Innovation Center (NRIC), and the nuclear power industry.

 Advanced reactor expertise